Global Wealth Leadership

 HerreraSolvency

-A reflex for clean books and obligations that settle on time.
+Brings a reflex for clean books, solvency, and obligations that settle on time.

 VelutiniInfrastructure

-The builder’s instinct—construct the pipes first, then let prosperity move.
+Carries the builder’s instinct.
+Construct the pipes first, then let legitimate prosperity move through them

 Von UslarCredibility